-Sales via social media platforms worldwide are estimated to add up to US $992 billion in 2022.
+Sales via social media platforms worldwide are estimated to add up to US $2.9 trillion in 2026.

-Social commerce is an eCommerce trend that has been growing in importance in recent years, and it looks like that direction will stay the same since it allows shoppers to purchase directly via their favorite social media channels.
+Social commerce is an eCommerce trend that has been gaining popularity in recent years, and it looks like that direction will stay the same since it allows shoppers to purchase directly via their favorite social media platforms.